vacationlabs/haskell-webapps/doc/docs/framework/basic-crud.rst

    -- finding by a primary key
    findByPk (PK 1 :: UserId)

-   -- find a single row by matching over two columns findSingle2 tableForUser
+   -- find a single row by matching over two columns.
+Will throw an error if -- this results in multiple rows being returned.

+   findSingle2 tableForUser
      (
        (email, pgEq, "saurabh@vacationlabs.com")
      , (password, pgEq, "blahblah")
      )

-   -- find a single row by matching over three columns findSingle3 tableForUser
+   -- find a single row by matching over three columns.
+Will throw an error if -- this results in multiple rows being returned. findSingle3 tableForUser
      (
        (email, pgEq, "saurabh@vacationlabs.com")
      , (firstName, pgEq, "Saurabh")
      , (lastName, pgEq, "Nanda")
+     )

+   -- find the first row by matching over four columns.
+Will not throw an error -- if this results in multiple rows being returned.
+Will silently return the -- first row. findSingle4 tableForUser
+     (
+       (email, pgEq, "saurabh@vacationlabs.com")
+     , (firstName, pgEq, "Saurabh")
+     , (lastName, pgEq, "Nanda")
+     , (userId, pgEq, PK 10)
      )